-"Excavating the Anthropocene"
+Seminar series: “Excavating the Anthropocene”

-Denial of ecological urgency can be attributed to resistance from vested interests as well as to challenges inherent to ecological communication, including difficulty conceiving the scale of "Anthropocene".
+Denial of the ecological emergency can be attributed to resistance from vested interests, but also to challenges inherent to ecological communication, including a perceived difficulty in conceiving the scale required by “Anthropocene” thinking.
 To address these challenges, over the course of each term a series of seminars will treat a different aspect of “Excavating the Anthropocene”: “Visualising the Anthropocene” (Term 1) takes up the task of representing Anthropocenic phenomena across a range of visual media, while “Sounding the Anthropocene” (Term 2) focuses particularly on the contribution of sound and performance to this epoch's sensory registration.
 A further program on “Conceptualising the Anthropocene” scheduled for Term 3 was postponed due to the Covid-19 pandemic.

 Term 1: Visualising the Anthropocene